calicoquito/quito.core/README.rst

 How to use API
 ----------------
-An Insomnia file relating to the use of the quito.core api.
+An Insomnia file relating to the use of the quito.core api can be found under the guide directory.
 It cantains the api calls as well as the relating documentations.

 Contribute